palewire/first-news-app/docs/index.rst

         </body>
     </html>

-If it isn't already running, return the command line, restart your test server and visit ``http://localhost:8000`` again.
+If it isn't already running, return the command line, restart your test server and visit `localhost:5000 <http://localhost:5000>`_ again.

 .. code-block:: bash

     $ python app.py

 Now we'll use Jinja to sculpt the data in ``index.html`` to create `an HTML table <http://www.w3schools.com/html/html_tables.asp>`_ that lists all the names.
+Flask's templating language allows us to loop through the data list and print out a row for each record.

 .. code-block:: jinja
     :emphasize-lines: 6-15